pytroll/satpy/doc/source/multiscene.rst

 Since Satpy 0.23, it is possible to automatically combine multiple readers into a single MultiScene using the :meth:`~satpy.multiscene.MultiScene.from_files` constructor.
-It is no longer necessary for the user to create the :meth:`~satpy.Scene` objects themselves.
+It is no longer necessary for the user to create the :class:`~satpy.scene.Scene` objects themselves.
 For example, you can combine Advanced Baseline Imager (ABI) and Global Lightning Mapper (GLM) measurements.
 Constructing a multi-reader MultiScene requires more parameters than a single-reader MultiScene, because Satpy can poorly guess how to group files belonging to different instruments.
-For an example creating a video with lightning superimposed on ABI channel 14 (11.2 micrometre), using the built-in composite ``C14_flash_extent_density``:
+For an example creating a video with lightning superimposed on ABI channel 14 (11.2 micrometre), using the built-in composite ``C14_flash_extent_density``, which superimposes flash extent density from GLM (read with the :class:`~satpy.readers.glm_l2.NCGriddedGLML2` or ``glm_l2`` reader) on ABI channel 14 data (read with the :class:`~satpy.readers.abi_l1b.NC_ABI_L1B` or ``abi_l1b`` reader), and therefore needs Scene objects that combine both readers:

     >>> glm_dir = "/path/to/GLMC/"
     >>> abi_dir = "/path/to/ABI/"